 I’ve mentioned visual novels a few times on my blog: a genre interesting first and foremost because it caters more to readers than generic “gamers”.
 Or, at least, to how that mysterious figure is usually described by the press and the industry itself.
 Eliza would really seem to be no exception in this broad category.

-Developed by Zachtronics, usually known for pretty niche titles like TIS-100 or SHENZEN I/O, this is their first “adventure” game designed by newcomer Matt Burns.
-Inspired by his experience with “crunch culture” while working in several game studios and the whole Seattle tech industry, Eliza tells the story of the first AI counseling program and the people who developed it.
+Developed by Zachtronics, a studio known for pretty niche titles like TIS-100 or SHENZEN I/O, this is their first “adventure” game designed by newcomer Matt Burns.
+Inspired by his experience with crunch culture while working in several game studios and the whole Seattle tech industry, Eliza tells the story of the first AI counseling program and the people who developed it.

-Of course, the stories of the people involved in developing and working with the AI are equally as important, the main protagonist, Evelyn, is struggling after leaving the project, deciding to find a job as a counselor for the Eliza app to see how things fared without her input.
-She will have to be a “human face” for the people to talk to, while the AI will give her all appropriate answers, her role is limited to reciting the lines in an appropriate tone.
+Of course, the stories of the people involved in developing and working with the AI are equally as important.
+The main protagonist, Evelyn, struggling after leaving the project, decides to find a job as a counselor for the Eliza app to see how things fared without her input.
+She will have to be a “human face” for the people to talk to, with AI giving her all the appropriate answers, her role is limited to reciting the lines in an appropriate tone.
 But would that really help a troubled person?

-Eliza is not a game for everyone, it was already made clear from the moment it was classified as a “visual novel”.
-Naturally, if artificial intelligence and psychiatric counseling are among your interests, then definitely, this is among the more intringuing titles I’ve had the possibility to try and one that is easy to wholeheartedly recommend
+Eliza is not a game for everyone, obviously, but this was already made clear from the moment it was classified as a “visual novel”.
+Naturally, if artificial intelligence and psychiatric counseling are among one’s interests, then definitely, this is among the more intringuing titles I’ve had the possibility to try and one that is easy to wholeheartedly recommend